 6. Visit the shops of your competitors on Amazon

-So, what is really the importance of all of this information concerning competitive analysis?
+So, what is the importance of all this information concerning competitive analysis?

-With the growing number of competitors on Amazon, keeping an eye on your opponents will be your means for success.
-One of the most common mistakes that sellers in Amazon do is to purchase fiery products without trying to compete.
-Not facing competition will put your business on the edge, so doing at least some research on the market will help you know who your “enemies” are.
-With even a little effort, you will keep yourself on top of your competitors.
+With the growing number of competitors on Amazon, keeping an eye on your opponents will be your means of success.
+One of the most common mistakes that sellers on Amazon make is to purchase fiery products without trying to compete.
+Not facing competition will put your business on edge, so doing at least some research on the market will help you know who your “enemies” are.
+You will keep yourself on top of your competitors with even a little effort.